 If you have hypothyroidism or hyperthyroidism, medications to treat these conditions may be enough to shrink a goiter.
 Medications (corticosteroids) to reduce your inflammation may be used if you have thyroiditis.

-Surgical removal of your thyroid (thyroidectomy) is an option if yours grows too large or does not respond to medication therapy.
+Surgical removal of your thyroid, known as thyroidectomy, is an option if yours grows too large or doesn’t respond to medication therapy.

-In people with toxic multinodular goiters, RAI may be necessary.
-The RAI is ingested orally, and then travels to your thyroid through your blood, where it destroys the excess tissue.
+In people with toxic multinodular goiters, radioactive iodine (RAI) may be necessary.
+The RAI is ingested orally, and then travels to your thyroid through your blood, where it destroys the overactive thyroid tissue.

 Depending on your type of goiter, you may need to increase or decrease your iodine intake at home.

-If a goiter is small and does not cause any problems, you may require no treatment at all.
+If a goiter is small and doesn’t cause any problems, you may require no treatment at all.